Join the Lesley Community

 Why would you contact us?

-A student would reach out to our department if they have been impacted by harassment or discrimination, including sexual misconduct and interpersonal violence, or if they want to make a report of such conduct.
+A student or employee would reach out to our department if they've been impacted by discrimination or harassment, including sexual misconduct and interpersonal violence, or if they want to make a report of such conduct.
+Someone who has been impacted by a concern of this nature can also receive supportive measures or interim safeguards from OEO.

 How do you contact us?